panchomb/ie-exercise-3/modules/network/virtual-network/subnet/README.md

 ### Parameter: `serviceEndpoints`

 The service endpoints to enable on the subnet.
 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `virtualNetworkName`

+The name of the parent virtual network.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ## Outputs